-- 15.24 FATF's June 2006 study of Trade Based Money Laundering defined trade-based money laundering as "the process of disguising the proceeds of crime and moving value through the use of trade transactions in an attempt to legitimise their illicit origins.
-In practice, this can be achieved through the misrepresentation of the price, quantity or quality of imports or exports.
-Moreover, trade-based money laundering techniques vary in complexity and are frequently used in combination with other money laundering techniques to further obscure the money trail".
-The study concludes that "trade-based money laundering represents an important channel of criminal activity and, given the growth in world trade, an increasingly important money laundering and terrorist financing vulnerability.
-Moreover, as the standards applied to other money laundering techniques become increasingly effective, the use of trade-based money laundering can be expected to become increasingly attractive".
-The term 'trade transactions' as used by the FATF is wider than the trade transactions described in this sectoral guidance. - 15.25 A key risk around trade finance business is that seemingly legitimate transactions and associated documents can be constructed simply to justify the movement of funds between parties, or to show a paper trail for non-existent or fraudulent goods.
-In particular, the level and type of documentation received by a firm is dictated principally by the applicant or instructing party, and, because of the diversity of documentation, firms may not be expert in many types of the documents received as a result of trade finance business.
+- A key risk around trade finance business is that seemingly legitimate transactions and associated 15.12 documents can be constructed simply to justify the movement of funds between parties, or to show a paper trail for non-existent or fraudulent goods.
+In particular, the level and type of documentation received by a firm is dictated principally by the applicant or instructing party, and, because of the diversity of documentation, firms may not be expert in many types of the documents received as a result of trade finance business (although experienced trade finance staff should have a good understanding of the most commonly used types of document).
 Such a risk is probably greatest where the parties to an underlying commercial trade transaction are in league to disguise the true nature of a transaction.
 In such instances, methods used by criminals to transfer funds illegally range from over and under invoicing, to the presentation of false documents or spurious calls under default instruments.
-In more complex situations, for example where asset securitisation is used, trade receivables can be generated from fictitious parties or fabricated transactions (albeit the use of asset securitisation in trade finance is a very limited activity). - 15.26 A form of trade finance is generally used instead of clean payments and generic lending to provide additional protection for the commercial parties and independent and impartial comfort when parties require some level of performance and payment security or when documentation is required for other purposes e.g. to comply with Customs, other regulatory requirements, control of goods and/or possible financial institution requirements.
-The key money laundering/terrorism risks arise when such documentation is adapted to facilitate non-genuine transactions, normally involving movement of money at some point. - 15.27 FATF's June 2006 study notes that the basic techniques of trade-based money laundering include: - Over Invoicing: by misrepresenting the price of the goods in the invoice and other documentation (stating it at above the true value) the seller gains excess value as a result of the payment. - Under invoicing: by misrepresenting the price of the goods in the invoice and other documentation (stating it at below the true value) the buyer gains excess value when the payment is made. - Multiple invoicing: by issuing more than one invoice for the same goods a seller can justify the receipt of multiple payments.
-This will be harder to detect if the colluding parties use more than one financial institution to facilitate the payments/transactions.
+In more complex situations, for example where asset securitisation is used, trade receivables can be generated from fictitious parties or fabricated transactions (albeit the use of asset securitisation in trade finance is a very limited activity).
+The use of copy documents, particularly documents of title, should be discouraged, and should raise a due diligence query, except where the location of the original documents (of title) and the reasons for their absence is disclosed to and acceptable by the banks in the transaction. - 15.13 A form of trade finance is generally used instead of clean payments and generic lending to provide additional protection for the commercial parties and independent and impartial comfort when parties require some level of performance and payment security or when documentation is required for other purposes e.g., to comply with Customs, other regulatory requirements, control of goods and/or possible financial institution requirements.
+The key money laundering/terrorism risks arise when such documentation is adapted to facilitate non-genuine transactions, normally involving movement of funds at some point. - 15.14 The Financial Action Task Force (FATF), regulators and others have identified misuse of the trade system as one of the methods by which criminal organisations and terrorist financiers move money for the purpose of disguising its origins and integrating it into the legitimate economy.
+FATF typologies' studies indicate that criminal organisations and terrorist groups exploit vulnerabilities in the international trade system to move value for illegal purposes.
+Cases identified included: illicit trafficking in narcotic drugs; illicit trafficking in stolen or other goods; corruption and bribery; fraud; counterfeiting/piracy of products; and smuggling.
+More complicated schemes integrate these fraudulent practices into a complex web of transactions and movements of goods and money.